tomduck/pandoc-fignos/README.md

 To determine which version of pandoc-fignos you have installed, use

     pip show pandoc-fignos

+As of pandoc-fignos 1.4.2 you can also use

+    pandoc-eqnos --version

 Please be sure you have the latest version installed before reporting a bug on our [Issues tracker].